What is a stimulus? – Stimuli in research

 - Use Integrated software

 It makes sense to present your stimuli and measure responses from the same platform.
 This not only makes the entire process easier and more streamlined, but can add exciting new dimensions to your study.
-Single platforms are available that provide both biometric sensors and stimuli presentations.
+Single platforms are available that provide both biosensors and stimuli presentations.

 - Use real time synchronization to observe responses